Fire risk assessments: how often must they be done?

 Manchester “Green Quarter” First-tier Tribunal decision – Vallea Court & Cypress Place

 The First-tier Tribunal (Property Chamber) decision concerning the above two blocks of flats was released on the 26 July 2018.
 The Tribunal determined that, under the terms of the leases, the cost of the “waking watch“ for Vallea Court (VC) and the cost of re-cladding for both blocks, was recoverable via the service charge from the leaseholders.
 The tribunal also found that the costs incurred in providing the “waking watch” for VC were reasonably incurred.

 The Green Quarter case involved the two blocks mentioned above, VC a block containing 130 leasehold flats and Cypress Place (CP) a block containing 245 leasehold flats.
 The blocks were completed in 2008 (VC) and 2012 (CP).
 The developer, Lendlease, subsequently sold the freehold to Pemberton Reversions (5) Limited.

 Following testing, both blocks were found to have Category 3 Aluminium Composite Material, identical to the cladding used in Grenfell Tower.
-In view of this and the Ministry for Housing, Communities and Local Government’s advice, the landlord`s agent had discussions with Greater Manchester Fire & Rescue Service.
+In view of this and the Department for Levelling Up, Housing & Communities advice, the landlord`s agent had discussions with Greater Manchester Fire & Rescue Service.
 The advice given was either to provide a temporary communal fire alarm system comprising fire detectors and fire alarm sounders in each flat, or alternatively, a fire watch by “…appropriately trained patrolling security “(“Waking watch”)